SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You are given a sequence of access logs in the format
+Create a program that aggregates the logs of data and print for each user the **total duration** of his sessions and a **list of unique IP addresses** in format

 `< IP > < user > < duration >`.